 The Darden School of Business shares a formal Memorandum of Understanding with Hampden-Sydney College for admission to their elite MBA program.
+Interested applicants must contact the Dean of the Faculty by the beginning of November to be considered.
 The agreement allows the following privileges to five graduates selected by the Provost and President of the College:

-Hampden-Sydney also benefits from a strong (but informal) relationship with the McIntyre School's one-year graduate degrees in business which offers an M.S. in Commerce.
+Hampden-Sydney also benefits from a strong (but informal) relationship with the McIntire School's one-year graduate degrees in business which offers an M.S. in Commerce.

-Duke University's Fuqua School of Business shares a formal Memorandum of Understanding with Hampden-Sydney College for their one year Masters of Management Studies program, which provides an excellent education in the foundations of business.
+Duke University's Fuqua School of Business shares a formal Memorandum of Understanding with Hampden-Sydney College for their one year Master's of Management Studies program, which provides an excellent education in the foundations of business.
 This agreement allows Hampden-Sydney students to apply and be accepted to the MMS program at Fuqua during their junior year.
-Up to four students will be nominated by the Provost and the President for the program who will receive the following privileges:
+Up to four students, nominated by the Provost and the President for the program, will receive the following privileges:

 Wake Forest's Babcock School of Business and Hampden-Sydney College have an established formal relationship.
 The Wake Forest--Hampden-Sydney Honors Program focuses on preferred admission for Hampden-Sydney students to the Wake Forest MA in Management Program that consists of: